Conservative Offline Distributional Reinforcement Learning: Introduction

-We prove that for finite MDPs, CODAC converges to an estimate of the return distribution whose quantiles uniformly lower bound the quantiles of the true return distribution.
-Thus, CODAC obtains a uniform lower bound on \textit{all} integrations of the quantiles, including the standard RL objective of expected return, as well as the risk-sensitive conditional-value-at-risk (CVaR) objective~\cite{rockafellar2002conditional}.
+We prove that for finite MDPs, CODAC converges to an estimate of the return distribution whose quantiles uniformly lower bound the quantiles of the true return distribution; in addition, this data-driven lower bound is tight up to the approximation error in estimating the quantiles using finite data.
+Thus, CODAC obtains a uniform lower bound on \textit{all} integrations of the quantiles, including the standard RL objective of expected return, the risk-sensitive conditional-value-at-risk (CVaR) objective~\cite{rockafellar2002conditional}, as well as many other risk-sensitive objectives.
 We additionally prove that CODAC expands the gap in quantile estimates between in-distribution and OOD actions, thus avoiding overconfidence when extrapolating to OOD actions \cite{fujimoto2018addressing}.

 Our theoretical guarantees rely on novel techniques for analyzing the distributional Bellman operator, which is challenging since it acts on the infinite-dimensional function space of return distributions (whereas the traditional Bellman operator acts on a finite-dimensional vector space).
 We provide several novel results that may be of independent interest; for instance, our techniques can be used to bound the error of the fixed-point of the empirical distributional Bellman operator; see Appendix~\ref{sec:empiricalfixedpoint}.